GouthamiKethavath09/Tic-Tac-Toi-Game/README.md

 ## 📁 Project Structure
 ![image](https://github.com/user-attachments/assets/94b47eef-64c9-4700-9927-f6d9aabbeeb3)

-# 🧠 Game Logic
+## 🧠 Game Logic

--Players alternate turns (X and O).
+- Players alternate turns (X and O).
--The game detects wins across rows, columns, and diagonals.
+- The game detects wins across rows, columns, and diagonals.
--If all cells fill without a winner, it’s a draw.
+- If all cells fill without a winner, it’s a draw.
--Reset button clears the board and restarts the game.
+- Reset button clears the board and restarts the game.

-# 🛠️ Built With
+## 🛠️ Built With
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript

 -----